 By Resolution 54/68 of 6 December 1999, the General Assembly proclaimed World Space Week, to celebrate the contributions of space science and technology to the betterment of the human condition.

 World Space Week is the largest annual space event in the world.
-It builds the workforce of tomorrow by inspiring students, demonstrates visible public support for the space program, educates the public about space activities, and fosters international cooperation into space outreach and education.
+It helps build up the workforce of tomorrow by inspiring students, demonstrates visible public support for the space programme, educates the public about space activities, and fosters international cooperation in space outreach and education.
 Since 2007, more than 94 nations have participated in more than 2,250 events with more than 1.3 million attendees.

 Each year a theme is selected by the World Space Week Association Board of Directors in close coordination with the UN Office of Outer Space Affairs.
 The theme provides broad guidance to World Space Week participants on the content of their programmes.
 The theme is selected to increase the impact of World Space Week on all humanity further, by using a uniform theme globally.